bobkim938/contactMode_diagnostics/README.md

   <img src="E1/analysis/20260923_160152_584385/a3_0004_recontact_zoom.png" width="46.9%" alt="a3_0004 recontact zoom">
 </p>

-We observe $\pm 5$ ms recontact window contained 99.13% of the squared $v_x$ prediction error while covering only 2.10% of eligible samples.
-We also observe mode-dependent error structure for A2, however, slide $\to$ stick showed higher prediction error compared to stick $\to$ slide.
+In A3 validation episode `a3_0004`, we observe $\pm 5$ ms recontact window contained 99.13% of the squared $v_x$ prediction error while covering only 2.10% of eligible samples.
+We also observe mode-dependent error structure for A2, however, slide $\to$ quasi-stick showed higher prediction error compared to quasi-stick $\to$ slide.
 Therfore, E1 can be concluded that the prediction error can be strongly localized around recontact in this controlled simulator and model.

 ## E1A Experimental Design